“Can Music Save Your Mortal Soul…”

 Magic Dragons and Refusing to Grow Up

-Today, Bean and I had some errands to run, and I chose the Pandora Station “Peter, Paul and Mommy” for our musical background.
-We sang along to Feed the Birds, from Mary Poppins, and some Simon & Garfunkel, a little John Denver, songs from The Sound of Music and we sang Puff the Magic Dragon (twice) and I cried.
-I have always cried every time … Continue reading Magic Dragons and Refusing to Grow Up
+Today, Bean and I had some errands to run, and I chose the Pandora Station "Peter, Paul and Mommy" for our musical background.
+We sang along to Feed the Birds, from Mary Poppins, and some Simon & Garfunkel, a little John Denver, songs from The Sound of Music and we sang Puff the Magic Dragon … Continue reading Magic Dragons and Refusing to Grow Up

 Dancing Crazy Barefoot in the Kitchen

-Yesterday while driving back from a meeting, I heard Phillip Phillip’s song “Home” on the radio.
-I car-danced like crazy to that song at a stop light and couldn’t wait to get home and share it with my kids.
-From the moment he first auditioned for American Idol last year, I was cheering for him.
-That boy has music flowing through every fiber of his … Continue reading Dancing Crazy Barefoot in the Kitchen
+Yesterday while driving back from a meeting, I heard Phillip Phillip's song "Home" on the radio.
+I car-danced like crazy to that song at a stop light and couldn't wait to get home and share it with my kids.
+From the moment he first auditioned for American Idol last year, I was cheering for him. … Continue reading Dancing Crazy Barefoot in the Kitchen